solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 ## Creating Off-chain Programs

-So far, this guide has covered the key details of developing **on-chain Solana programs** in Rust.
+So far, this guide has covered the key details of developing **onchain Solana programs** in Rust.
 However, it’s also possible to develop **off-chain Solana clients** in Rust.
 This can be done by using the [solana_sdk crate](https://docs.rs/solana-sdk/latest/solana_sdk/).
 This contains